wvwwvwwv/scalable-delayed-dealloc/README.md

 ![Crates.io](https://img.shields.io/crates/l/sdd)
 ![GitHub Workflow Status](https://img.shields.io/github/actions/workflow/status/wvwwvwwv/scalable-delayed-dealloc/sdd.yml?branch=main)

-A scalable lock-free delayed memory reclaimer that deallocates virtual addresses only after it makes sure that there are no potential readers.
+A scalable lock-free delayed memory reclaimer that emulates garbage collection by keeping track of memory reachability.

-Its delayed deallocation algorithm is a variant of epoch-based reclamation where _retired_ memory chunks are stored in the thread-local storage until certain criteria are met.
-The [crossbeam_epoch](https://docs.rs/crossbeam-epoch/) create offers very similar functionality, however users will find this crate easier to use as the lifetime of a memory chunk is safely _managed_.
+Its delayed deallocation algorithm is based on a variant of epoch-based reclamation where _retired_ memory chunks are stored in thread-local storage until certain criteria are met.
+The [crossbeam_epoch](https://docs.rs/crossbeam-epoch/) crate offers similar functionality, however users will find `sdd` easier to use as the lifetime of a memory chunk is safely _managed_.
 For instance, `sdd::AtomicOwned` and `sdd::Owned` retire the contained instance when they are dropped, and `sdd::AtomicShared` and `sdd::Shared` retire the instance when the last strong reference is dropped.

 ## Memory Overhead

-Retired instances are stored in intrusive queues in thread-local storage, and therefore additional 16-byte space for `Option<NonNull<dyn Collectible>>` is allocated per instance.
+Retired instances are stored in intrusive queues in thread-local storage, and therefore additional space for `Option<NonNull<dyn Collectible>>` is allocated per instance.

 ## Examples